tcarland/grafana-kube-stack/alloy/ansible/README-ansible.md

     - systemd-journal
 ```

-Update the playbook *alloy.yaml* accordingly, or create a proper
+Update the provided playbook *alloy.yaml* accordingly, or create
-Ansible *inventory* to define the groups as well as the typical
+a proper  Ansible *inventory* to define the groups as well as the typical
 variables described below.
+The playbook has been tested against
+*Ansible v5.3.0*

-Passing lists via `--extra-vars` requires passing all the vars
+Passing lists via *extra-vars* requires passing all the vars
 as *json* making an inventory file more effective and maintainable.

 Running the playbook without creating an inventory would require
 providing the service endpoints, tenant id, and agent credentials,
 though we can use our environment config to achieve this.

-The
-following assumes TLS is enabled for all exposed endpoints.
+The following assumes TLS is enabled for all exposed endpoints.
 Note
-that tempo does not use a protocol designation for its endpoints.
+that *Tempo* does not use a protocol designation for its endpoints.
 ```sh
 envname=dev
 source ../../env/${envname}/${envname}.env